CelesteGiraffe/CelesteGiraffe.github.io/README.md

 To Do
-I need to add a footer because it would make the site look more complete add Education
+Update the data structure to reflect the proper dates